sveltejs/cli/CONTRIBUTING.md

 - TODO: check issue #494 for further details on what is needed for svelte-migrate

-# vv for reference only vv
+# vv REFERENCE ONLY vv
 At the very minimum, it should cover:

 building/running in dev